buk7456/Arduino-LoRa-RC-transmitter-and-reciever/README.md

 ## Firmware:
 The code compiles on Arduino IDE 1.8.9 and higher with board set to Arduino Uno.
 The transmitter code is in mtx (master mcu) and stx (slave mcu) folders.
 The receiver mcu code is in the rx folder.
+No external libraries are required to compile.

 ### User Interface
-Below is a screenshot of the user interface.
 Three buttons are used for navigation; Up, Select, Down.
 Long pressing Select in any screen acts as Back.
 Long pressing up or down in mixer screen pops up a mixer context menu there.
 On homescreen, holding the Down key reveals the extra 2 digital channels (9 and 10).